samlam/theideafarm/README.md

 android chrome

 ##Released
+* upload2 needs to pass userObjectId (or username?) back to the Api
+* upload Api needs to handle userObjectId (or username?) validation logic
 * fixed BUG viewport and backbone error in upload page
 * fixed BUG ArrayBuffer is deprecated in XMLHttpRequest.send().
 Use ArrayBufferView instead. jquery.filedrop.js:480
 * integrate with google g+ oauth